nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `find student KEYWORD`
 * The search will be case-insensitive. e.g. searching “stonks” will match “STONKS”.
 * As long as the keyword matches the name of the student, it will be regarded as a match.
-For example, if a person’s name is “John Lee”, searching “John” will be sufficient.
+For example, if a student’s name is “John Lee”, searching “John” will be sufficient.
 * Only the student’s name will be searched.

 Example: